 They aren't betting; they are hedging.
 Here are the three primary mechanisms they use to generate consistent returns without taking on directional risk.

-The most lucrative secret of high-volume traders is exploiting massive pricing inefficiencies between competing platforms, primarily between Polymarket and Kalshi.
+The most lucrative hidden strategy of high-volume traders is exploiting massive pricing inefficiencies between isolated prediction liquidity pools.

 Pricing discrepancy on Kalshi